Bunot, Polishing Wooden Floors – The Filipino Way

 Jean admitted being more of a ‘tom boy’ and not interested in cleaning that much, Malou was more meticulous.
 When they sometimes clashed over the respective quality of each of their floor cleaning, some rolling about on the floor with hair-pulling would result ;).

 Malou and Jean laughed about this.
-Jean bought the husk and floor wax home to the UK.
+Jean brought the husk and floor wax home to the UK.
 We have wooden floor boards in some rooms.
 The boards in our living room are quite old, at least 50+ years.
 Some years ago we removed the fitted carpet in the room and had the exposed floorboards, cleaned, stained and polished.

 The half coconut husk is useful as a ‘green’ floor clean.